Home > Skills > What Is Compound Annual Growth Rate (CAGR)?

 • N: the number of years between year X and year Y

-Example of CAGR Calculation
+Example CAGR Calculation

-Let’s say you invest $500 in January 2018.
-By December, your investment is now worth $2,000.
-But, by December 2019, it has dropped to $400.
-Then, by December 2020, it has grown to $1,750.
-To see what the CAGR for 2018 to 2020 is, your components for the CAGR formula are:
+Let’s say you invested $500 in January 2018.
+By December, your investment was worth $2,000.
+But, by December 2019, it dropped to $400.
+Then, by December 2020, it grew to $1,750.

-• Value in Year Y: $1,750
+• Value in Year Y (December 2020): $1,750

-• Value in Year X: $500
+• Value in Year X (January 2018): $500

-• N: 3
+• N: 3 years

-N is three because the first year (2018) is included as one year.
-So, all of 2018, all of 2019, and all of 2020 total three full years of investing.
+Our N is three because the first year (2018) is included as one full year.
+So, we include all of 2018, 2019, and 2020 for a total of three full years of investing.

 CAGR = ($1,750/$500) ^ (1/3) – 1